-Uptime.
+- Uptime.
 Uptime is measured in percent and means the smooth constant work of the server during a certain period of time.
 By a server’s uptime, you can understand how reliable the company is.
 If the server doesn’t work, consequently your website will not be visited by people and it will impact the position of a website when it is googled.
 Most often, the uptime values range from 99 to 99.99%.
 For example, if a server’s uptime is 99%, it will not work for 87 h 36 min during a year.
 If you choose to host with 99.99% uptime, this time will be reduced to 52 h 33 min.
-Not a single hosting service has 100% uptime, but each one aims for it.
+No hosting service has 100% uptime, but each one aims for it.

 - Price.
 Mostly price is a key factor, however, it’s a mistake.
 The cheapest hosting services probably won’t be the best.
 At the same time, those who are sure cheap services are terrible, reckon an expensive service is flawless and everything they need.
 But it’s functionality you should be interested in, not the price.
 But you have to be interested in functionality, not price.
 Generally, a web hosting package costs about $5-10 a month.

 - Service peculiarities.
 Companies vary a lot, that’s why pay attention to what you get with the subscription, what additional features are offered, etc.